 Need to see which items are adjusted or not?
-You can recognize that a time interval has an adjusted Goal by the little graph icon that appears in the top-left corner of the cell.
+You can recognize that a time interval has an adjusted Goal by the little graph icon in the cell's top-left corner.

 Adding Notes to Your Goals

 Alongside Goals is the ability to add notes to your Scorecard items.
 You can use these notes in a few different ways.
-The primary reason you may want to add a note is to explain why you adjusted a goal or what might have caused a variance in the number that week.
+You may want to add a note to explain why you adjusted a goal or what might have caused a variance in the number that week.